Some Factors that can affect your mental health

 - Writing a list of activities or little things you can do that make you feel good.

-- Writing a list of the positive things you’ve achieved, skills you have and things you’ve done well.
+- Writing a list of the positive things you’ve achieved, skills you have, and the things you’ve done well.

 - Rather than worrying about things you can’t control, work out a list of things you can do such as learning new skills to improve your employment options.